dvgica/arrivals/README.md

 In the event that you do not require this data, you can pass `Unit`.

-Because everything in Arrivals is Akka-based, you must implicitly provide the usual Akka `ActorSystem` and `Materializer`.
+Because everything in Arrivals is Akka-based, you must implicitly provide the usual Akka `ActorSystem`.
 A `Metrics` provider is optional and defaults to a no-op metrics implementation.

 #### Declare an `Upstream`